um-grex/grex-docs/content/english/storage/data-sharing.md

 tags: ["Configuration"]
 ---

-## Data sharing
+## Data Sharing
 ---

-By default, data on Grex are owned by the user and are not open to other users of Grex, nor for the outside access.
+By default, data on Grex are owned by the user and are not accessible to other Grex users or to external parties.

-During a research project, it is often required to share datasets or code within a research group, or between collaborating research groups.
-This documentation page explains how to share data residing within a given HPC system (in our case, Grex).
-Sharing data outside of the HPC system is done by other means (for example Globus, MS OneDrive).
+In research it’s often necessary to share datasets or code within a research group or with collaborating groups.
+This documentation explains how to share data stored on a specific HPC system, in this case, Grex.
+Sharing data outside the HPC system can be done through other methods, such as Globus or MS OneDrive.

 {{< alert type="warning" >}}
-* __How to not share data:__ no sharing of account credentials, which is forbidden.
-Nor opening the data to be "World-accessible", which is a bad practice.
+* __How to not share data:__ Sharing account credentials is strictly forbidden.
+Similarly, making data "world-accessible" (open to all users) is discouraged.
 {{< /alert >}}

-> * Sharing of accounts login information (like passwords or SSH keys) is strictly forbidden on Grex, as well as on most HPC systems.
+> * Sharing account login information (like passwords or SSH keys) is strictly prohibited on Grex and most other HPC systems.

-> * Opening a whole directory for everyone, especially for writing (using Linux/Unix +rwx or 777 file mode mask) is very dangerous because anyone on the system can not only read, but accidentally delete the whole directory.
+> * Making a directory universally accessible—especially with write permissions (e.g., using the Linux/Unix +rwx or 777 file mode)—is risky, as it allows anyone on the system to not only read but potentially delete the entire directory.

-There is a mechanism of data/file sharing that does not require sharing of the accounts.
-To access each other's data on Grex, the UNIX groups and permissions mechanism or preferably Access Control Lists (ACLs) mechanism should be used for a fine-grained control of permissions to a given data on the system.
+There is a secure mechanism for data sharing that doesn’t involve sharing account credentials.
+To access each other’s data on Grex, you should use UNIX groups and permissions, or ideally, Access Control Lists (ACLs) for more granular control over data access permissions.

-## UNIX groups and file ownership
+## UNIX Groups and File Ownership
 ---

-First a bit of theory, how do permissions work on a Linux system?
+First, let’s review how permissions work on a Linux system.

-Each UNIX (or Linux) filesystem object (a file or a directory) is owned by a single individual user (the owner) and by a group (which may be composed of several users).
-The permission to access files and directories can be restricted to just the individual owning the file, to the group that owns the file, and to the "others" which is every other user on the system.
-Command ``` ls -la ``` would list ownership and permissions of all the objects in a current directory.
+Each UNIX (or Linux) filesystem object (such as a file or directory) is owned by an individual user (the owner) and a group (which may include multiple users).
+Access permissions can be set for the owner, the group, and "others" (all other users on the system).
+You can view ownership and permissions for objects in the current directory with the command ```ls -la```.

-Depending on the filesystem (__/project__ or __/home__ or, on the Alliance systems, __/scratch__ ) group ownership is either the users own "group", or the PI's "group".
-For example, on __/home_ , where users' own the data, a user would see something like this:
+Depending on the filesystem (e.g., __/project__, __/home__, or, on Alliance systems, __/scratch__), group ownership is assigned either to the user’s personal group or to the Principal Investigator’s (PI's) group.
+For example, on /home, where users own their data, the listing might look like this:

 {{< highlight bash >}}
 [someuser@yak Data]$ ls -la